tbfang/swiss-happy-maps/interactive-visualization/README.md

-# swiss_sentiment_map
+# Swiss Happy Maps

+## Result

 Interactive Visualization for Twitter Sentiment Across Switzerland.
 Please check out our video demo:

 [![Alt text](images_readme/youtube_choropleth.png)](https://www.youtube.com/watch?v=qdTp-QBqTcc)

+## Methodology

+* Data: `/interactive_visualization/data/twitter.csv`

-The maps were created with the information we got from the json files (in the cluster) corresponding to the twitter data.
-Please, refer to the jupyter notebook `/data_wrangling/twitter_cleaning.ipynb` to see how we got the csv file (`/interactive_visualization/data/twitter.csv`) that we used for generating the map.
+The raw data from the maps were from Twitter JSON files (55.6GB) in the cluster and the data we used for the visualization was 133KB.
+Please refer to the Jupyter notebook `/data_wrangling/twitter_cleaning.ipynb` for the full data preparation pipeline.

+* Tools: Leaflet and Shiny

+We used [Leaflet](https://rstudio.github.io/leaflet) and build the interactive choropleth and [Shiny](https://rstudio.github.io/leaflet) to build the interactive web application.
+Using an interactive web app framework, we were able to ouput different Leaflet maps according to the user selection.

+## Instructions for Running the Map

 **NOTE:** Before trying to run the application for displaying the map, please be sure you meet with the following: